Eight Women to Know in Horticulture History

 Ethel Earley Clark became the first president of the Negro Garden Clubs of Virginia in 1932.
-Blossoming from just seven chapters to sixty-five in less than a decade, the organization brought thousands of Black gardeners together to compare growing tips and beautify local neighborhoods.
-While little is yet known of Clark’s personal contributions, she represented and organized a growing number of Black women who used garden clubs as a means of civic engagement.
+Blossoming from just seven chapters to one hundred and five in around twenty years, the organization brought thousands of Black gardeners together to compare growing tips and beautify local neighborhoods.
+Clark represented and organized a growing number of Black women who used garden clubs as a means of civic engagement.

 Lady Bird Johnson, conservationist